danielboterocorrea/PaymentGatewayCheckout/README.md

 ## Business Metrics

-The business metrics I found nice to have were:
+The business metrics that we must have are:
 + Time Payments Retrieved: Average time per request when payment is retrieved
 + Time Payments Received: Average time per request when payment is received
 + Payments Received: Number of payments received